 Whether you manage a vSAN cluster with baselines or with a single image, remediating the hosts that are part of a vSAN cluster has its specifics.

-- By design, in a vSAN cluster, only one host at a time can be in maintenance mode.
+- vSphere Lifecycle Manager puts only one host at a time in maintenance mode.

 - vSphere Lifecycle Manager remediates hosts that are part of a vSAN cluster sequentially.